Ann Rutledge: In popular culture

 The 1930 D. W. Griffith film Abraham Lincoln features Rutledge as a main character, played by Una Merkel.

 Actress Pauline Moore plays Ann Rutledge in John Ford's 1939 film Young Mr. Lincoln.
 Following Ann's death, Lincoln (Henry Fonda) visits her graveside and makes the fateful decision to leave home and pursue a law practice in Springfield.

 Actress Mary Howard played Ann Rutledge in John Cromwell's 1940 film Abe Lincoln in Illinois.
 The film was adaptation of a play where Rutledge was played on Broadway by Adele Longmire.
 It was revived on Broadway in 1993–94 with Rutledge portrayed by Marissa Chibas.

+The February 13, 1949, episode of the radio series Quiet Please entitled "Valentine" tells a fictionalized version of the romance between Ann Rutledge (Anne Seymour) and Abraham Lincoln (Ernest Chappell).
+Narrated by Abe, he tells of his journeys away from home where Annie has been awaiting his return for many months.
+Promising himself he will "write her back tomorrow," he never followed through and wonders how he will be able to face her after being away so long without communication.
+As he nears home, he stops to purchase a Valentine for her, but is interrupted when she arrives at the store.
+He hides, and she purchases the last remaining Valentine for him.
+They proclaim their love for each other later that day.
+The episode was written by Wyllis Cooper and also featured Jack Arthur as Offutt and Leora Thatcher as Hannah, with music by Albert Buhrmann.

 The Lincoln-Rutledge relationship plays an important part in the growth of Lincoln in Seth Grahame-Smith's novel Abraham Lincoln, Vampire Hunter.
 In it, MacNamar is a vampire.
 When he learns that Rutledge has fallen in love with Lincoln, he returns to New Salem and kills her by infecting her.
 The symptoms of her infection resemble those of typhoid fever.

 An earlier, more traditional novel on the subject is Bernie Babcock's The Soul of Ann Rutledge, Abraham Lincoln's Romance, published in 1919.

 In the 2016 TV movie series Signed, Sealed and Delivered, in episode 6 "From the Heart," the Postables find a valentine from Ann to Abe telling him goodbye, and the episode mentions Abe's visiting her while she was ill.